Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: Proof of Theorem

-The next lemma establishes that the events $B_{\mu}(\mathbf{u})$ partition the sample space under the same threshold condition.
+The following lemma establishes that the events $B_{\mu}(\mathbf{u})$ partition the sample space under a monotonicity condition on the thresholds.
 This result is central to applying the law of total probability in the main argument.